9 Steps to Prevent Vaginal Infection

 4. Avoid tight-fitting clothing

-Jeans that are too tight can block airflow around your intimate areas, creating a warm, moist environment where bacteria and fungi can grow.
-When possible, wear loose clothing to allow air to flow freely.
+Jeans that are too tight can block airflow around your intimate areas,

 5. Change your clothes after exercising